realliyifei/alfred-file-renamer/README.md

 # File Renamer (Mac Alfred Workflow)

-This simple workflow lets you rename the input string (i.e. filename) following the small-case-with-hyphen format.
+This simple workflow lets you rename the string (i.e. filename) following the small-case-with-hyphen format, either in-place or via alfred box.
 Also, it strips some unnesessary symbols like colon.

-E.G. change `A guide: Comp Neuro` to  `a-guide-comp-neuro`.
+E.G. change `A guide: Comp Neuro.pdf` to  `a-guide-comp-neuro.pdf`.

-You can easily change the python snippet to use other title formats as you want.
+You can easily change the python snippet to use other title formats if needed.

-Initially, the hotkey is double-tapped SHIFT (from clipboard) and the trigger keyword is `rn` (via pasting).
+Two ways to use it:

+1. hotkey double-tapped SHIFT: rename the contents **in-place** where the cursor is
+2. trigger keyword is `rn`: rename the contents from clipboard by alfred box

 ## Limitations